 7, 14, 20, 30-day SMAs · Bollinger Bands · MACD Lines · Signal Lines · Histograms.
 All materialized as a table: Power BI reads static values, not running DAX calculations.

-Pre-hooks configure work_mem and temp_buffers — PostgreSQL handles the sorting and partitioning efficiently.
+Pre-hooks configure work_mem and temp_buffers — PostgreSQL handles sorting and partitioning efficiently.

 Reads clean, pre-calculated data.
 No complex time-intelligence DAX.
 No heavy measures.
 Your 1,500+ user environment gets snappy dashboards because the hard math already happened in PostgreSQL.

-Dagster orchestrates the sequence: Python extractor → dbt run → Power BI refresh trigger.
-Materialized as assets with full lineage visibility.
+Crontab (0 1 * * *) orchestrates the sequence: Python extractor → dbt build → Power BI refresh trigger.

 N-period SMAs computed across the full history.
-No warm-up problem: the database already holds every row since 1940-01-01 for your tickers.
+No warm-up problem: the database already holds every row since the earliest trading date for each ticker.

 Upper and lower bands at ±2 standard deviations from the moving average.
 When n=1 (new stock's first day), σ can produce NaN — safe_numeric catches it and returns NULL instead of crashing the Power BI refresh.

 Trend-following momentum.
 EMAs are recursive — accurate MACD requires history from the very first trading day. dbt has access to all of it.
-Extraction-time Python with a 30-day fetch window would produce a mathematically incorrect MACD.
+Python with a 30-day fetch window produces a mathematically incorrect MACD.

 stocks_staging and